T

 • Learn a few basic Spanish phrases; while English is spoken in tourist areas, locals appreciate the effort.

-• Be mindful of your belongings, especially in crowded areas and on beaches.
+• Be mindful of your belongings, especially in crowded areas and markets.

 Packing highlights